Bysslockhart/Capstone-Project-Module-2/README.md

 Northwind data analysis with supplier as the main focus

-Taking a closer look at products which supplier yields us the most grossincome and act on it
+Taking a closer look at products which supplier yields us the most gross income and act on it

 Top 5 suppliers based on Gross Income: